Irish government to pay "basic income" to around 2000 artists under new scheme

 The Irish government is set to pay approximately 2000 musicians, actors and other performers a basic income for three years.

-As reported by BBC News, a consultation has been opened regarding how the Basic Income For The Arts scheme will run.
+As reported by BBC News, a consultation has been opened regarding how the new Basic Income For The Arts scheme will run.

 Its aim is to provide a weekly payment to a specific group of workers within the arts industry to help them pursue creative projects.
 A basic payment of €10.50 (£8.75) per hour is suggested, though the overall income is yet to be confirmed.